Agents & the loop

 Structured output

 output_type accepts a dataclass or Pydantic model (Python), a zod schema (TypeScript), or a raw JSON-schema object in either language.
-The schema is sent via each provider’s native structured-output feature — OpenAI json_schema, Ollama format, Gemini response_schema; Anthropic/Bedrock embed it in the JSON instruction — which is far more reliable than a bare “respond with JSON”.
+The schema is sent via each provider’s native structured-output feature — OpenAI json_schema, Ollama format, Gemini response_schema, Anthropic output_config.format (supported models); Bedrock forces a synthetic-tool toolChoice shaped by the schema when the agent has no tools (a forced choice can’t coexist with real tools on Converse), and otherwise (older Anthropic models, Bedrock with tools) embeds it in the JSON instruction — far more reliable than a bare “respond with JSON”.
 The final message is parsed into the requested type:

 from dataclasses import dataclass